Grundy County assistance programs.

 Funding is available to help families and individuals with emergency shelter, food, and energy bills in Grundy County Illinois.
 There are a few different organizations that can assist those who need help.

 Another non-profit community action agency that offers services and resources is Two Rivers Head Start Agency.
 They administer the Community Services Block Grant.
-This is a general assistance fund that provides people grants for paying emergency services and bills.
+This is a general assistance fund that provides people grants for paying emergency bills.
 For example, money can be used to pay for rent, medical and hospital bills as we as food assistance.
 They even offer employment training and job finding services.
-Find additional ways to get help with medical bills, including tips to reduce them.
-More.
+Find additional ways to get help with medical bills, including tips to reduce medical costs.

 These programs and resources are available for low and moderate income residents of Grundy County.
 The program is funded by the Illinois Department of Commerce and Economic Opportunity and is supplemented by federal government funding.